Inflammatory Bowel Disease Shared Value Initiative

 Collaborating towards greater value in IBD

-Some stakeholders believe that IBD would benefit from value-based care and payment models, especially at a time of change in treatment paradigm
+Some stakeholders believe that IBD would benefit from value-based care, especially at a time of change in treatment paradigm.

-Tapestry collaborated with clinicians, payers, industry leaders, patient advocacy organizations, and others to explore how consensus-based value frameworks and enhanced learning platforms can accelerate value-based care and new alternative payment models in IBD.
+Tapestry is collaborating with clinicians, payers, industry leaders, patient advocacy organizations, and others on an effort to explore how consensus-based value frameworks and enhanced learning platforms can accelerate value-based care in this sub-specialty through a series of multistakeholder discussions.

 [i] Lawrence R. Kosinski, “Letter to the Physician-Focused Payment Model Technical Advisory Committee,” Department of Health and Human Services, December 21, 2016, iv.